cudbg/researchsetup/README.md

 It is important to create and maintain a website of your project -- this is the primary way the world will learn about what you are doing!

 * Create a github organization for your project.
 Let's say it's called `yourproject`
-* Create repo called `yourproject.github.io` in your organization
+* Create repo called `yourproject.github.io` in your organization.
 * Copy and edit the [example website scaffolding](./src/website_scaffold/) where all you need to do is edit markdown documents and run a build script to create your site pages
+* See [github's pages instructions](https://pages.github.com/) for more details

 # Experiments